OrdinaryCarrot16/multimedia_conversion_scripts/README.md

 # FFmpeg Conversion Scripts
-A collection of handmade batch scripts that will automatically encode music and videos, using FFmpeg (and others when needed).
+A collection of handmade batch scripts that will automatically encode music and videos, using FFmpeg (along with (depending on the circumstances) MakeMKV, MKVToolNix, and tsMuxeR).

 ## **TO DO:**